Remainder Theorem

 Important Notes on Remainder Theorem:

-- When a polynomial p(x) is divided by a linear polynomial whose zero is x = k, the remainder is given by p(k).
+- The remainder theorem says "when a polynomial p(x) is divided by a linear polynomial whose zero is x = k, the remainder is given by p(k)".

 - The basic formula to check the division is: Dividend = (Divisor × Quotient) + Remainder.